EPF scam: Former Uttar Pradesh power corporation official arrested, current MD transferred

 Meanwhile, the Adityanath-led state government removed the power secretary and managing director of the corporation, an unidentified official said, according to The Tribune.
 Aparna U was transferred to the irrigation department as secretary and M Devraj will be the new power secretary and UPPCL managing director.
 Devraj is a senior Indian Administrative Service official who held a central deputation.

 The Opposition Samajwadi Party and the Congress has called for the resignations of power minister Shrikant Sharma and his principal secretary.

 The Samajwadi Party asked for an inquiry by a sitting High Court judge into the scam.
+Party chief Akhilesh Yadav dismissed allegations that his government had transferred the employees’ provident fund to DHFL.
+“No EPF money of power employees was transferred to the DHFL during the SP regime,” the former chief minister said at a press conference in Lucknow.

+“Adityanath should step down,” Yadav added.
+“The chief minister is so weak that he cannot even ask state Power Minister Shrikant Sharma to resign.”

 The decision to deposit the General Provident and Contributory Provident Fund in DHFL was reportedly taken by trustees of the Uttar Pradesh Power Sector Employees’ Trust in April 2014, a letter by the Uttar Pradesh State Electricity Board Engineers Association said.